eagronin/sv-weather-analyze/README.md

 # Analysis

 This section describes the analysis of wheather patterns in Silicon Valley.
-Specifically, the analysis shows that the range of temperatures has widen in 2015 as compared to the previous 10-year period (from 2005 to 2014).
+Specifically, the analysis shows that the range of temperatures has widened in 2015 as compared to the previous 10-year period (from 2005 to 2014).

 Data preparation is described in the [previous section](https://eagronin.github.io/sv-weather-prepare).